Paul Flatters: Retreat

 The camp was not attacked.
 Lieutenant de Dianous took command.

 Without camels the survivors were limited in the amount they could carry.

 The 56 survivors, including 4 Frenchmen, were well armed against attack but had no transportation and very little water.

 Traveling by foot the 1500 km retreat to Ouargla would take 2–3 months.

-They decided to leave that night after burning most of their supplies and dividing the mission's 102,000 francs between them.
+They decided to leave that night after burning most of their supplies and dividing the mission's 102,000 francs among them.

 They also divided the food and ammunition, and gave the strongest men the skins of water to carry.

 They struggled back, suffering from hunger and thirst.

-The Touareg picked off beasts of burden and stragglers.
+The Tuareg picked off beasts of burden and stragglers.

 By 22 February 1881 the survivors were almost out of food, and a few days later were eating grass.

 They straggled on, with the strongest going ahead in the hope of finding game.

 When they had lost all hope, a group of Tuaregs approached and offered to sell them milk, meat and dates at a high price.

 The dates turned out to be poisoned with a substance that caused dizziness and psychosis.

 This came from the plant called Falezlez by the Tuaregs (Hyoscyamus muticus, or Egyptian henbane).

 The effect was to induce a burning sensation in the victims' lungs, and to cause them to rush about madly and fire off their guns.